Odasnac/odasnac.github.io/content/en/posts/building-a-second-brain.md

 PARA is a frame less liquid than Zettelkasten that adds order, clarity and intention to your note system.

+---
+*Note:*
-The method proposed by Forte to distill knowledge is Progressive Summarization.
-The idea is to add your context to your notes so that it ends up becoming knowledge of what is truly relevant for your brain.
+*The method proposed by Forte to distill knowledge is Progressive Summarization.
+The idea is to add your context to your notes so that it ends up becoming knowledge of what is truly relevant for your brain.*

-There is an [interesting visual summary](https://www.scribd.com/document/480453126/Building-a-Second-Brain-The-Illustrated-Notes) of the book by maggieappleton.com
+*There is an [interesting visual summary](https://www.scribd.com/document/480453126/Building-a-Second-Brain-The-Illustrated-Notes) of the book by maggieappleton.com*